 scheduling jobs based on the policy definition.
 If new data is

-detected, it will be imported into the cluster, automatically
+detected, its metadata will be imported into the cluster,

-associated with the application stack already running, and be made
+automatically associated with the application stack already running,

 Related to the issue of cluster-wide resources, there are Kubernetes resources that are only found in a namespace but have a resource conflict with other applications in the same cluster.
 While generally discouraged for production usage, a commonly observed resource that falls in this category is the NodePort service.
 Once claimed by an application, a subsequent request for the same NodePort will conflict and be disallowed.
 Whenever possible, K10 attempts to work around such limitations by resetting such settings on restore to a cluster-provided non-conflicting value.
 For example, with NodePort, K10 will allow Kubernetes to pick a port from the default port range allocated to the NodePort service.

 Finally, applications sometimes will have dependencies that are external to the cluster (e.g., DNS entries) that might not be visible to Kubernetes or K10.
-However, it is possible to work with such external resources through the use of Kanister blueprints.
+However, it is possible to work with such external resources through the use of post-restore hooks available in K10 and Kanister blueprints.